Learn about our plans for the next phase of Chilton Woods

 Upcoming consultation activity

-Following consideration and detailed review of the feedback that we receive, we hope to submit a reserved matters planning application to Babergh District Council.
+Following consideration and detailed review of the feedback that we received, we hope to submit a reserved matters planning application to Babrgh District Council.
 At that time the council will write to neighbours again, giving details of the application and an opportunity for you to make any further comments.

 In line with the vision for Chilton Woods, the development will include a range of features designed to minimise its impact on the environment.
 All future Taylor Wimpey phases of the development will be heated by a centralised air-sourced community heat hub that reduces carbon emissions and dependency on non-renewable energy.